Career Resources / Job Searching / Nursing Interview Questions

 Going into your interview, you want to have a general sense of its features like what demographic it serves, statistics, goals and mission, history, and the programs that it provides.

-Demographics: Does the hospital cater to a specific population type?
-For example, does the facility serve an older demographic of people or individuals?
-What about the general socioeconomic status of the patients?
-These are questions you need to answer before the interview.
+- Does the hospital cater to a specific population type?
+For example, does the facility serve an older demographic of people?

 Now that we’ve provided some examples of common interview questions and answers asked in a nursing interview, it’s time to provide some questions for you to ask your interviewer.
 Asking questions of your interviewer shows that you’re interested in the position and helps you gain a greater sense of what the job will be like.